Real Issues.

 There’s a reason you think of the Greenpeace movement at times like this.
 It’s about standing up for life.
 Talk is great, but results often require positive action and engagement.

-We are all adjusting to life with a novel coronavirus, and very appropriately taking steps to safeguard our vulnerable populations, even thought it’s difficult.
-But let’s not forget that there is a plague of full-on species extinctions stalking our world and accelerating.
-As we reflect on our own vulnerability, let’s spare a few thoughts for species with no way to survive aside from our caring and commitment.
+The coming years hold new challenges for many.
+But let’s also not forget that there is a plague of full-on species extinctions stalking our world and accelerating, and tipping points approaching which endanger much extant life along with humans.
+As we reflect on our concerns, let’s spare a few thoughts for species with no way to survive aside from our caring and commitment.
 GPF is a tool to help you make that happen.

 Greenpeace Foundation has been a pioneer on many issues.
 It was either the first, or one of the first, organizations to work on a host of important issues.
 These include commercial whaling, illegal whaling, dolphin drive kills, mass destruction from driftnet fisheries, ending porpoise “research” kills, obtaining critical habitat for endangered seals, and many others.